problem

 As result of their geographic isolation, outback and island residents have limited access to resource management services, infrastructure and economic opportunity.

-The Norfolk Island Project has demonstrated that circular systems can not only address these challenges but provide many additional benefits, to both community and government.
+The Norfolk Island Project has demonstrated that circular systems not only address these challenges but deliver significant additional benefits to both communities and governments.

 image